-4.4.9 External Audit
+4.4.8 External Audit

-KPMG LLP is currently the Council's appointed external auditor.
-As well as an examination of the Council's financial statements, the work of the council's external auditor includes an assessment of the arrangements the Council have in place to deliver value for money in its use of resources.
-From April 2018 onwards the Council's appointed external auditor will be Grant Thomton.
+Grant Thornton UK LLP is the Council's appointed external auditor.
+As well as an examination of the Council's financial statements, the work of the Council's external auditor includes an assessment of the arrangements the Council have in place to deliver value for money in its use of resources.

-4.4.10 Risk Management
+4.4.9 Risk Management

-The Council managed its risks during 2017-18 in accordance with the approved Risk Management Policy.
-The Corporate Management Team formally considers risks, with quarterly reports also being presented to the Audit Committee.
+The Council managed its risks during 2019/20 in accordance with the approved Risk Management Policy.
+The Corporate Management Team formally considers risks, with quarterly reports also being presented to the Audit and Standards Advisory Committee.
 A new risk strategy was approved in June 2017.
-During 2017/18 a review of the effectiveness of the new approach and findings was undertaken and will be reported accordingly.
+In 2018/19, a review of the effectiveness of the Risk Management approach established that risk is well understood across all levels of management.
+Connecting risk assessment and management to the Borough Plan will be developed as the corporate risk register evolves.